SURVIVAL DRILLS – BEYOND SPARRING

 Note 4: Keep each “round” of sparring to 5 to 10 seconds, since this is the time frame that most real fights are won or lost.
 Students should fight no more than three rounds in a row as the “good guy” as a safety factor, (when you are tired you can make mistakes that get you hurt).
 When not sparring, they can learn a lot by watching and seeing the big picture.

-Remember, the student’s primary goal in these drills is not to win but to learn.
+Remember, the student’s primary goal in these drills is not to "win" against an individual opponent, but instead to learn how to function as part of a team.

 ASYMMETRICAL SPARRING DRILLS: